 So now you know the benefits of greening up your space, it's time to add to your plant collection, or even get your collection started!
 The best news - Coastal Eden is here to help.

 Need some guidance about what plants to add?
-No problems - send us a message and we can make some recommendations about what will work with your space.
+No problems - send me a message and I can make some recommendations about what will work with your space.